Sonny Dalesandro: Tulsa Athletics

 In August 2012, Dalesandro and longtime friend Dr. Tommy Kern purchased the rights to an NPSL club.
 On April 4, 2013, the Tulsa Athletics were unveiled to the public.
 The Athletics popularity was instant and after the first year were the 28th best attended soccer franchise in the United States.
 They were again in the top 35 for attendance in 2014.
 The team has experienced great on-field success as well, winning their division three times in the five years of their existence and thrice qualifying for the Lamar Hunt U.S. Open Cup.
 Dalesandro lightheartedly claims the role of club chairman, though he takes on any tasks necessary and can religiously be found mowing the game field in the early hours before every home game with a push mower.
 The team had regular talks with the NASL about moving to the now defunct US second division league.
 In 2017 the club changed their name to "Tulsa Athletic" following a petulant objection filed by the Oakland Athletics.
 The case is ongoing, but in February 2017 Dalesandro penned a humorous yet scathing article in The Tulsa Voice highlighting the ridiculousness of the claim.

-Charity Work
+Charity work

 Dalesandro works with countless charities through both Dalesandro's restaurant and the Tulsa Athletics.
 Some of these include breast cancer charities Oklahoma Project Woman and BCAP, HOPE (AIDS testing clinic) and Oklahomans for Equality (LGBT equal rights) to name a few.

 Jiu Jitsu

-In December 2015 & 2017, Dalesandro competed in American Grappling Federation's Nationals, both times winning gold in the no gi competition in his respective divisions.
+In December 2015 and 2017, Dalesandro competed in American Grappling Federation's Nationals, both times winning gold in the no gi competition in his respective divisions.
 As a student under Todd Ryan of Brazilian Jiu Jitsu, he presently holds a brown belt.